secretstartups/handbook/sites/handbook/source/handbook/legal/corporate-communications/index.html.md

 We encourage Team Members to be champions on behalf of GitLab Inc. (the “**_Company_**”), especially as you communicate with the outside world.
 The opportunities for the Company to communicate information to the world are evolving - and each Team Member is viewed by our customers, partners, stockholders and other outside parties as a potential representative of the Company.
 Whether or not you specifically reference or discuss your work, the things you say publicly are a reflection on the Company.

 As a public company, we are committed to providing all legally required disclosures on a timely basis to our stockholders, the public and regulatory agencies, and, at our discretion, may provide other meaningful and relevant information to our stockholders, potential investors and securities market professionals (such as investment analysts), as well as to the press and the general public.
-As part of this commitment, and in order to comply with applicable laws, the rules of the U.S. Securities and Exchange Commission (“**_SEC_**”) and the rules, regulations and listing requirements of the stock exchange upon which our securities are listed for trading, we have adopted this Corporate Communications Policy (“**_Policy_**”).
+As part of this commitment, and in order to comply with applicable laws, the rules of the U.S. Securities and Exchange Commission (“**_SEC_**”) and the rules, regulations and listing requirements of the stock exchange upon which our securities are listed for trading, we have adopted this Corporate Communications Policy ("**_Policy_**”).

 If you need help understanding this Policy, or how it applies in any given situation, please contact your supervisor or our Legal and Compliance Team, at #compliance-legal.

 ### PERSONS COVERED BY THIS POLICY

-All employees, officers, contractors, consultants and members of the Company’s board of directors (the “**_Board_**” and collectively “**_Team Members_**”) are required to read and comply with this Policy.
+All employees, officers, contractors, consultants and members of the Company’s board of directors (the “**_Board_**" and collectively “**_Team Members_**”) are required to read and comply with this Policy.

 ### ONLY OUR KEY SPOKESPERSONS MAY SPEAK FOR THE COMPANY

 One of the ways we can ensure that we are abiding by the rules and regulations for communicating information about the Company to the public is to designate certain key people to speak publicly on behalf of the Company.
-Our key spokespersons will be our Chief Executive Officer, members of the Company’s Board , our Chief Financial Officer and the head of the investor relations team.
+Our key spokespersons will be our Chief Executive Officer, members of the Company’s Board, our Chief Financial Officer and the head of the investor relations team.
 If needed, our key spokespersons may designate others within our Company to provide information on behalf of the Company or to respond to specific inquiries.

 Only these key spokespersons, and any spokespersons explicitly designated as such, are authorized to make public disclosures of “_material non-public information_” about the Company that are reasonably expected to reach current or potential investors, the investment community, securities market professionals such as financial analysts, or the financial press - whether in the form of press releases, letters to stockholders, speeches, interviews, website posts, blogs, social media or other forms of communications.

 #### WHAT IS MATERIAL NON-PUBLIC INFORMATION?

-For a definition of “material non-public information,” please see the Company’s Insider Trading Policy.
+For a definition of “material non-public information,” please see the Company’s [Insider Trading Policy](https://drive.google.com/drive/folders/1kB3k5FRnR3OUBP0Eyo3SxxyPKeiRFfUk).

 #### YOUR COMMUNICATIONS ABOUT THE COMPANY

 As part of your position at the Company, you may communicate with our customers, vendors, suppliers, partners or other third parties.
 It is important for you to understand your responsibility to avoid commenting on sensitive business matters and to avoid making any unauthorized disclosure of material non-public information.
-Please also review our Insider Trading Policy for additional information.
+Please also review our [Insider Trading Policy](https://drive.google.com/drive/folders/1kB3k5FRnR3OUBP0Eyo3SxxyPKeiRFfUk) for additional information.

 **Press**